ubaldot/defrecs/README.md

 In this way it is easy to resemble "block diagrams" that are widely used in tools like Simulink.

+### Components instantiation:
-Components can be called by
+Components can be called:
-1. Periodic tasks (periodic execution)
-2. Interrupts (aperiodic execution)
+1. Periodically,
+2. On events.

+Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by interrupts.

 To allow a bit of flexibility, the step function takes an argument to keep track of the component caller.
 This because when running in periodic more we may want the component to behave in a certain way, but when called from